cjohansen/portfolio/README.md

   `:icon`, if both are set)
 - `:icon-color` - The icon color.
 Duh.
 - `:expanded-icon-color` - A more specific color for expanded packages.
-- `:collapsed-icon-color` - A more specific color for expanded packages.
+- `:collapsed-icon-color` - A more specific color for collapsed packages.
 - `:kind` - One of `:folder` or `:package`.
 Dictates the rendering style.
   Namespaces default to `:package`.